Print all content from a WARC file (in principle the same as zcat)

 -h, --help help for cat

---id stringArray filter record ID's.
-For more than one, repeat flag or comma separated list.
+--id strings filter record ID's.
+For more than one, repeat flag or use comma separated list.

 -m, --mime-type strings filter records with given mime-types.
-For more than one, repeat flag or comma separated list.
+For more than one, repeat flag or use a comma separated list.

--n, --num int print the n'th record (zero based).
-This is applied after records are filtered out by other options (default -1)
+-n, --nth int only process the n'th record.
+Only records that are not filtered out by other options are counted.

 -P, --payload show payload